-- 1. In any reduction in personnel within any given field of certification, the determination of those who are to be released will be in the following order: - a.
-Unit members holding Class II certificates - b.
-Nontenured unit members holding provisional certificates - c.
-Nontenured unit members holding regular certificates - d.
-Tenured unit members - 2.
+In any reduction in personnel within any given field of certification, the determination of those who are to be released will be in the following order:

+- 1. Unit members holding Class II certificates - 2.
+Nontenured unit members holding provisional certificates - 3.
+Nontenured unit members holding regular certificates - 4.
+Tenured unit members

 When a reduction in professional staff is necessary, a unit member's length of MCPS service and quality of job performance will receive equal consideration in determining those individuals who will be terminated.
-Among additional factors to be considered will be the competency of the teacher as it relates to the program needs of the school. - 3.
-For the duration of this contract, length of MCPS service will be given additional weight for unit members with six (6) or more years of service with MCPS, unless individuals with demonstrably superior qualifications are available for the positions.
+Among additional factors to be considered will be the competency of the teacher as it relates to the program needs of the school.

+For the duration of this contract, length of MCPS service will be given additional weight for unit members with six or more years of service with MCPS, unless individuals with demonstrably superior qualifications are available for the positions.